athirahgit-02/bellabeat-user-behavioral-analysis/README.md

 ### Key Data Insight:

 1. [The Activity Tier](./visuals/activity_tier.png)
-Chart: Bar chart of MinutesAwakeinBed based on ActivityTier (Sedentary, Active and Highly Active)
-Insight: The Highly Active tier (>10k steps) shows a spike in restlessness (Minutes Awake).
+Chart: Bar chart of MinutesAwakeinBed based on ActivityTier (Sedentary, Active and Highly Active) <br> Insight: The Highly Active tier (>10k steps) shows a spike in restlessness (Minutes Awake).
 This indicates that extreme physical exertion might cause stress that interferes with staying asleep.

 2. [Weekly Trend](./visuals/weekly_trend.png)
-Chart: A dual-axis line chart comparing StepTotal against SleepEfficiency across the week
-Insight: Though Saturday shows the highest StepTotal, users spend more TotalTimeInBed with higher Minutes Awake (restlessness) on Sunday to recover, leading to the lowest SleepEfficiency of the week.
+Chart: A dual-axis line chart comparing StepTotal against SleepEfficiency across the week <br> Insight: Though Saturday shows the highest StepTotal, users spend more TotalTimeInBed with higher Minutes Awake (restlessness) on Sunday to recover, leading to the lowest SleepEfficiency of the week.

 3. [Optimum Range](./visuals/optimum_range.png)
-Chart: A scatter plot showing StepTotal against SleepEfficiency.
-Insight: An Optimal Range between 5000 steps and 10,000 steps (Active Tier) can be identified.
+Chart: A scatter plot showing StepTotal against SleepEfficiency. <br> Insight: An Optimal Range between 5000 steps and 10,000 steps (Active Tier) can be identified.
 While users in this range maintain sleep efficiency, users who took more than 10,000 steps show diminishing returns.

 ### View the interactive dashboard here: [![Bellabeat Dashboard](./visuals/bellabeat_dashboard.png)](https://datastudio.google.com/reporting/7293fea3-546d-42a9-98e6-ead61a90cf50)